Satiankit96/Data-Science/IBM/1. Data Science/Week_1_1_Data-Science.md

 Share it with the stake holders

-How to create a good data model
+Data Scientist
+- Subject Matter expertize
-Pre concieved notion on the back of expirience Curiosity to reach the use case
+- Curiosity to reach the use case
-Argumentative to drive the research
+- Argumentative to drive the research
-Gaining industry exposure to figure out a path
+- Pre concieved notion on the back of expirience